openshift-online/ocm-support-cli/README.md

 ```
 --first                     If true, returns only the first subscription that matches the search instead of all of them (default behaviour).
---fetchLabels               If true, includes the organization labels.
+--fetch-labels               If true, includes the organization labels.
---fetchCapabilities         If true, includes the organization capabilities.
+--fetch-capabilities         If true, includes the organization capabilities.
---fetchReservedResources    If true, returns a list of reserved resources for the subscriptions.
+--fetch-reserved-resources    If true, returns a list of reserved resources for the subscriptions.
---fetchRoles                If true, returns the subscription roles.
+--fetch-roles                If true, returns the subscription roles.
 -h, --help                  help for get
 ```

 ##### Examples

 * Get subscription by its ID: `ocm support get subscriptions [subscriptionID]`
-* Get all subscriptions by ClusterID and include its labels `ocm support get subscriptions [clusterID] --fetchLabels`
+* Get all subscriptions by ClusterID and include its labels `ocm support get subscriptions [clusterID] --fetch-labels`
-* Get all subscriptions by ClusterID and include its capabilities `ocm support get subscriptions [clusterID] --fetchCapabilities`
+* Get all subscriptions by ClusterID and include its capabilities `ocm support get subscriptions [clusterID] --fetch-capabilities`
 * Get first subscription by its externalClusterID: `ocm support get subscriptions [externalClusterID] --first`
 * Get all subscriptions by OrganizationID and include subscriptions that have Status as 'Reserverd' `ocm support get subscriptions [organizationID] "Status='Reserved'"`
-* Get subscription by its ID and include its reserved resources: `ocm support get subscriptions [subscriptionID] --fetchReservedResources`
+* Get subscription by its ID and include its reserved resources: `ocm support get subscriptions [subscriptionID] --fetch-reserved-resources`
-* Get first subscription by its cluster ID and include its roles: `ocm support get subscriptions [clusterID] --first --fetchRoles`
+* Get first subscription by its cluster ID and include its roles: `ocm support get subscriptions [clusterID] --first --fetch-roles`

 #### Getting registry credentials